0xabdul/skill-e-learning-landing-page/README.md

 # skill-e-learning-landing-page
-ok well this is front end mentor community challenge and succesfully comnpleted using html and css...<br><br>
+ok well this is front end mentor community challenge and succesfully comnpleted using html and css...<br>
 ## Links &#11088;
 <ul>
 <li>Live Site URL: <a href="">Click Here</a></li><br>